Tuesday, April 30, 2024

 The majority of parishioners aren't even aware that these tales are based upon mythology, mythical figures and fictional characters.
 Those who are aware, just don't care.
 It is taught in church and that is good enough for them.
 Afterall, who would question their favorite Bible teacher?

-Surely Bible teachers had done their research on this, investing in a full analysis of Hislop's claims before teaching it as a historical and biblical narrative?
-One would think so, but it is impossible to fully analyze the conjuncture of Hislop and still teach it as a historical or biblical narrative with a clear conscience.
+Surely Bible teachers had done their research on this, investing in a full analysis of Hislop's claims, before teaching it as a historical and biblical narrative?
+One would think so, but it is impossible to fully analyze the conjuncture of Hislop, and still teach it as a historical or biblical narrative, with a clear conscience.
 Many are being misled by these teachings.

 Beginning sometime around 2012 or 13, something quite uncanny occurred.
 Someone taught the Hislop narrative of the mystery religion of Semiramis, and before long every bible teacher was teaching it.
 As a result, you can't listen to a sermon on Revelation 17 without it.
-Almost all use the same Hislop narrative that includes Nimrod, a fabled mother / wife Semiramis and a son named Tammuz.
+Almost all use the same Hislop narrative that includes Nimrod, a fabled mother / wife, called Semiramis and a son named Tammuz.

 Saturday, April 6, 2024